 We took a little summer break last month from our challenge but we’re back this month with a super fun build project.
 We teamed up with Kreg and put our woodworking skills to the test using their Kreg Jig.
 I’ve heard of this tool before but never realized how much of a game changer it was.
 I seriously can’t believe how easy it is to use and how much easier so many of the projects I’ve done in the past would have been if I had this.
-I started small and simple with something practical that we actually needed so I’m going to show you how easy it is to make this DIY Modern Step Stool!
+I started small and simple with something practical that we actually needed and I’m going to show you how easy it is to make!

 Kreg sent us all their Kreg Jig R3 kit which comes with most of what you’ll need but you should also get a clamp as well as more screws depending on the size of your project.

 I don’t know why but I was super intimidated to use this tool and kept putting it off but once I was done I felt silly because it’s SO EASY.

 I watched this little video on YouTube just to give me an idea of what all the different pieces did.

 That should give you the basic rundown and help you get started.